geaaru/database-release-manager/README.md

 ## Software Structure

-Highly modulable software that could be customized and integrate to every system Sources are written to permit an easy
+Highly modulable software that could be customized and integrate to every system Sources.
+It's been written in bash scripting but could be integrate to any external tools to simplify developers work.

 ## Documentation